 Nicholas has also undertaken research with the social movement and health intervention Hello Sunday Morning to explore and evaluate their use of blogs and digital media in changing drinking culture.
 He was also a part of the research team for the Queensland government funded evaluation into the Tackling Alcohol Fuelled Violence legislation.

-At The University of Queensland Nicholas is the Deputy Head of School of the School of Communication and Arts.
+Nicholas is Director of Digital Cultures and Societies in the Faculty of Humanities and Social Sciences and Associate Professor in the School of Communication and Arts at The University of Queensland.
 He is a recipient of a UQ Teaching Fellowship to develop approaches to teaching that blend on campus and digital modes of learning by working with student partners and a recipient of the Faculty of Humanities and Social Sciences Teaching Excellence Award.
 His work has been published in Media, Culture & Society, New Media & Society, Television & New Media, Consumption, Markets & Culture, Health, and Critical Public Health.

 Teresa was appointed as a Director of FARE on 22 February 2017.